dphilipson/sturdy-websocket/README.md

 ws.addEventListener("message", event =>
     console.log("I already said this, but the message says " + event.data));

-// Like the normal constructor, the protocol can be given as a second argument. const wsWithProtocol = new SturdyWebSocket("wss://foo.com", "some-protocol");
+// Like with normal WebSockets, the protocol can be given as a second argument. const wsWithProtocol = new SturdyWebSocket("wss://foo.com", "some-protocol");

 // Options can be provided as the final argument.